LorenzHetterich/PunyPython/README.md

 ### Encoding

 One thing you can specify is the encoding (The way how characters are encoded.
-This is relevant for characters that are bigger than 255 and thus cannot be represented in a single byte.).
+This is relevant as soon as you have characters that are bigger than 255 and thus cannot be represented in a single byte.).
 By default, python is supposed to use `utf-8` (but I'm not sure this is the case on Windows.) - the most sensible encoding to use!
 But if we want something else, we can add a comment in the first line specifying a different encoding like this: